 Sec.
-404. Duties of mayor; mayor pro tem.
+404. Duties of Mayor; mayor pro tem.

-The mayor shall be the presiding officer at all meetings of the city council and shall have a voice in all its proceedings but shall not vote.
+The mayor shall be the presiding officer at all meetings of the city council and shall have a voice in all its proceedings but shall not vote except on the appointment or removal of members of the various boards and commissions and to break a city council tie-vote which exists for any cause.
 He shall be the official head of the city for all ceremonial purposes.
 He shall have the primary but not exclusive responsibility for interpreting the policies, programs and needs of the city government to the people, and of informing the people of any major change in policy or program.
 He shall advise the city council on all matters of policy and public relations and perform such other duties as may be prescribed by this Charter.

-The city council shall designate one of its members as mayor pro tempore who shall serve in such capacity at the pleasure of the city council.
-In addition to his regular duties as a councilman, the mayor pro tempore shall perform the duties of the mayor during his absence or disability.
+The city council shall designate one of its members as mayor pro tempore, who shall serve in such capacity at the pleasure of the city council.
+In addition to his regular duties as councilman, the mayor pro tempore shall perform the duties of the mayor during his absence or disability.
+(As amended July 6, 1966 and May 1, 1969).

-Editor's note.-The original catchline of this section was "The mayor."
+Editor's note. - The original catchline of this section was "The mayor."